-The third segment of the Administration phase, both players must check for their fleet maintenance.
+The third segment of the Administration Phase, both players must check for their fleet maintenance.

-Each city or town with Anchor symbols by (± its name is a naval port and can support a number of naval units equal to the number of anchor symbols.
+2.4.2 Fleets and Ports Each city or town with Anchor symbols by its name is a naval port and can support a number of naval units equal to the number of anchor symbols.
+For places to be considered a port, there must be one or more port icons present.

 Example: Abydos has one symbol next to its name.
 This base can support/shelter from storms 1 naval unit.

-Both players count the number of symbols they control at the beginning of their turn and the result is the number of naval units the player may have for the turn.
+- 2.4.2 Fleet Size Both players count the number of symbols they control at the beginning of their turn and the result is the number of naval units the player may have for the turn.
 If the number is different from the number of friendly naval units on the map, the players must adjust this by adding or removing naval units.
-New naval units are placed in garrison mode in any friendly controlled port hex.
-If a port has a pillaged marker as a result of an assault, it no longer functions as a port, and the owning player's naval maintenance suffers accordingly in the next Administration phase.
+New naval units are placed in Garrison Mode in any friendly controlled port hex.
+If a port has a pillaged marker as a result of an assault, it no longer functions as a port, and the owning player's naval maintenance suffers accordingly in the next Administration Phase. - 2.4.3 Fleet Basing The number of Anchor Symbols (Port Icons) next to a port city also denotes how many naval units can successfully stay there during the Administration Phase and avoid being lost.
+However, there is no limit to the number of naval units that can enter/exit a port city during the course of a turn. - 2.4.4 Fleet Replacements Eliminated naval units can be replaced.
+When naval units are lost, they are automatically replaced the next year in any friendly port(s), up to the port's capacity.